-Now, do you give your mobile contact details to others or fill forms online without knowing what someone can do with your cell phone number?
-Then you need to read this article, it could be quite frightening when you come to terms with what others could do once they have access to your cell phone number; when you are asleep?
+Now, do you give your mobile contact details to others or fill out forms online without knowing what someone can do with your cell phone number?
+Then you need to read this article.
+It could be quite frightening when you come to terms with what others could do once they have access to your cell phone number; when you are asleep?

 No!
 Even while awake and still using your mobile device, unauthorized entrance into one’s smartphone through the cell phone number has the potential to complicate issues for you, hacking into your phones and stealing that personal information.

 As technology advances to make life easier, security concerns such as the ability of hackers to have access to personal details become more imminent.
 Even a recent EU consumer report on kids’ Smartwatches confirms this security risk.